ram-rom/Final-Project/README.md

 # Project Workflow

 Here is a detailed description on how the workflow for our project works.
+These are the steps you will need to do if you want to run anything manually.
 ```
      Step 1: Run the Install command
      Step 2: Run the compile command